Small Leaf Black Tea

 Flavor: Sweet, fruit pastry aroma.
-Rich, complex, smooth composition.
-Notes of dried fruit.
+Rich, complex, malty, stone fruit flavor profile.
 Clean, dry finish.

 Tai Cha #18/Red Jade Black Tea has become quite popular since its commercial promotion after the 9/21 earthquake in Taiwan in 1999.
 Oolong Tea makers met this new demand for specialty Black Tea by using their summer crops of small leaf tea types to make Black Tea.
 The result is that there are not only many versions of Black Tea made from many different strains of small leaf Black Tea now made in Taiwan, but they are also made by some of the world's best Oolong Tea makers.
 The farm management and tea making skills that go into producing the Oolong Tea that Taiwan has become world renowned for is now being used to produce Black Tea as well.
 So the processing methods involved in making small leaf type Black Tea often involve the initial step of Oolong Tea making — namely, solar withering.
 This added step is considered to result in a more distinctive character of Black Tea with a more vibrant, complex flavor profile.

-In addition to this, our source of this tea has his tea leaves rolled in the manner of Oolong Tea, rather than the curled strip tea that is most common in Black Tea making.
+In addition to this, our source of this tea has their Small Leaf Black Tea leaves rolled in the manner of Oolong Tea, rather than the curled strip tea that is most common in Black Tea making.
 This added step preserves the integrity of the leaf by making it less susceptible to crumbling, and possibly produces a more refined flavor profile.

 Brewing Guide: 8g tea in 300ml 95°C water.
 Steep for 3 minutes.
 Re-steep.
 Adjust to taste.

 Cold Brew: Use 8g of tea per liter of water.
 Brew tea at room temperature for 2-3 hours, and enjoy.
 Or you can put your cold brew bottle in the fridge to brew overnight and be ready to drink the next day.